davio606/TicTacToe-Game-AI/README.md

 # TicTacToe-Game-AI
-Created A Tic-Tac-Toe game that can be run on the terminal against an AI that never loses
+Created A Tic-Tac-Toe game following a tutorial that can be run on the terminal against an AI that never loses.